-Hospital Staffers Fired After Calling A Black Baby 'Mini Satan' On Social Media
+Navy Hospital Removes Staffers For Calling Babies 'Mini Satans' On Social Media

-Two corpsmen at the Naval Hospital Jacksonville in Florida have been fired after sharing images of themselves inappropriately handling black newborns and calling the babies “mini Satans.”
+Two corpsmen at the Naval Hospital Jacksonville in Florida have been removed after sharing images of themselves inappropriately handling newborns and calling the babies “mini Satans.”

-The employees posted a Snapchat video of a staff member moving the infant’s arms so that it looked like the baby was dancing while 50 Cent’s “In Da Club” plays in the background.
+The employees posted a Snapchat video of a staff member moving an infant’s arms so that it looked like the baby was dancing while 50 Cent’s “In Da Club” plays in the background.
 They also posted a photo of an employee holding up her middle finger to a newborn with the caption: “How I currently feel about these ‘mini Satans.’”

 Facebook user Denisa Shellito, who claims to be a former classmate of the Snapchatter, posted the video and photo on Facebook and wrote, “A girl I went to high school with is a navy nurse and this is how her and her shitty friend treat the babies that have just been born.
 My blood is literally boiling and I want to snitch bc that is someone’s child.
 The first pic is her friend who is making the baby dance and she’s playing rap music in the background.
 I’m LIVID and I’m snitching bc she should get fired from her job but idk how to go about it.
 Pissed isn’t even the words.”

-Note: Correction: In a previous version of this story, we reported that the newborns were black.
-The hospital has not officially released information on the race of the babies.
-We regret the error.